2018 Russian presidential election: Alexei Navalny

 In April 2017, it was reported that Navalny's campaign staff had collected more than 300,000 pledged signatures from people across 40 regions of Russia electronically.
 More than 75,000 people signed up to volunteer for his campaign and nearly $700,000 has been donated.
 However, his eligibility was put into question by his five-year suspended sentence for embezzlement of timber from the company Kirovles, when Navalny was working as an aide to Governor Nikita Belykh of the Kirov Oblast.
 The Russian Supreme Court overturned his sentence in November 2016 after the European Court of Human Rights (ECHR) determined that Navalny's rights were violated, and sent the case back to a district court in the city of Kirov for review.
 In February 2017, the district court upheld Navalny's suspended sentence.
 The Constitution of Russia does not allow convicted criminals to run for office.
 Navalny promised to appeal the result to the ECHR, and said he would continue campaigning, while in early May the deputy head of the Russian Central Election Commission (CEC) commented that he would not be allowed to run unless the sentence is overturned.
 In August, the head of the CEC, Ella Pamfilova, reinforced this sentiment, saying that it would "take a miracle" for Navalny to be granted permission to run.
 She cited two scenarios in which Navalny could run: if his conviction was overturned, or if the federal election law was rapidly changed to allow those with criminal convictions to run.
 Pamfilova added that the probability of either scenario was "extremely low".
 Pamfilova later commented that Navalny could legally run for president by "some time in 2028", i.e., ten years after his sentence expires.
 The Memorial Human Rights Center recognized Navalny as a political prisoner.

 Members of the Navalny campaign were harassed and detained by the police, including his chief of staff Leonid Volkov, who was sentenced to thirty days in jail in early December for organizing an unauthorized rally (requests for rallies in city centers are often denied in Russia) in Nizhny Novgorod.

-Navalny published his election manifesto on 13 December 2017, two days prior to the official start of campaigning.
+Navalny published his election manifesto on 13 December 2017, two days before the official start of campaigning.

-He officially submitted his documents for registration as a candidate on 24 December 2017, and was rejected by the CEC the following day due to his conviction.
+He officially submitted his documents for registration as a candidate on 24 December 2017 and was rejected by the CEC the following day due to his conviction.
 Later that same day, 25 December, Navalny called on his supporters to boycott the election in response.
 Mass street protests were planned for 28 January 2018.